vdbhanderi/Airport-Management-system/Amika-Journal.md

 Sprint 1: 03/07/2022 - 03/13/2022
 Weekly Scrum Report
-What tasks did I work on / complete?
+	-What tasks did I work on / complete?
 		1. Actively took part in Reruirement Gathering
 		2. Helped in Tech Stack Decision process
 		3. Designed the basic Database Schema and setup GitHub environment.
-What am I planning to work on next?
+	-What am I planning to work on next?
-		1. Learning Material UI - React JS for implementing the frontend What tasks are blocked waiting on another team member?
+		1. Learning Material UI - React JS for implementing the frontend -What tasks are blocked waiting on another team member?
 		1. None